 Genomic Health's management team has extensive experience in a variety of cutting-edge technical fields including the molecular diagnostics, information technology, biotechnology, pharmaceutical and genomic industries.
 Team members have demonstrated continued success in starting businesses, researching and developing novel drugs, launching products, building successful organizations and delivering value to shareholders.

-- G. Bradley Cole, Chief Operating Officer
+- G. Bradley Cole, Chief Operating Officer and Chief Financial Officer

 - Phil Febbo, M.D., Chief Medical Officer

 - Kim McEachron, Chief People Officer

 - Jason Radford, Chief Legal Officer & Secretary

 - Paul Aldridge, Ph.D., Senior Vice President, Software Technology and

 Chief Information Officer

 - Joffre Baker, Ph.D., Co-Founder, Senior Biology Fellow